MetaMask/metamask-mobile/app/component-library/components/RadioButton/README.md

 ![RadioButton](./RadioButton.png)

-RadioButton is a graphical element that allows users to select one option from a set of choices.
+`RadioButton` is a graphical element that allows users to select one option from a set of choices

 ## Props